syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-Image/NET/word-to-image.md

 ### Fallback fonts for range of Unicode text

-Users can set fallback fonts for specific Unicode range of text to be used in Word to Image conversion.
+Users can set fallback fonts for specific Unicode range of text to be used in Word to image conversion.

-The following code example demonstrates how users can add fallback fonts by using a specific Unicode range of text that DocIO considers internally while converting a Word document to an Image.
+The following code example demonstrates how users can add fallback fonts by using a specific Unicode range of text that DocIO considers internally while converting a Word document to an image.

 {% tabs %}